Build high-performing surveys using multiple choice questions!

 The Rank Order question type allows respondents to rank a group of objects against one another.
 Multiple choice questions based on rank order scaling allow a specific group of brands or items to be rated based on a given trait or characteristic.

 A picture choice question, another visual variant of multiple choice questions, enables the representation of the response possibilities.
 The responders can then evaluate and pick their preferred option.
 This survey question style is useful for making your surveys or forms appear more dynamic and interesting overall.

 Here are 3 fantastic tips for the questions:

 Easy to respond: Answering a multiple-choice question is very quick compared to an open-ended one.
 As respondents don’t have to evaluate a question and think about writing a relevant answer, this question type helps to reduce the response time drastically.

 Better Analysis: Using multiple-choice questions in your survey streamlines the process of data analysis and report generation.
 Effective survey software makes it easy to filter out responses and evaluate the answer options selected by the respondents.

 Numerous Options to Choose: By offering respondents multiple answer options to choose from, this question type helps them pick the right option that resonates with their ideas.
 It also helps the respondents to understand the question in a more intrinsic way.

-Actionable Insights: Using multi-choice questions empower researchers to delve deeper into the respondents’ opinions, preferences, as well as choices.
+Actionable Insights: Using multi-choice questions empowers researchers to delve deeper into the respondents’ opinions, preferences, and choices.
 Based on the answer options that respondents select, it gets easy to understand their likes/dislikes.
 These insights play a critical role in developing a product or service strategy.